Minimize SecOps Risk with Less Tools and More Security

 - Extra administrative overheads, as each tool needs managing separately

 - Wasted/duplicated effort where tools overlap

 - Extra costs associated with training SecOps pros on different UIs

 - Alert overload

-We found that over half (51%) of organisations no longer use many of their monitoring tools because they’re outdated, they can’t be integrated, they’re untrusted or because they lack the skills to operationalise them.
-This is actually a step in the right direction: organisations should be rationalising their toolsets.
-But there needs to be an altogether more strategic approach if organisations are going to maximise the effectiveness of SecOps teams.
+We found that over half (51%) of organizations no longer use many of their monitoring tools because they’re outdated, they can’t be integrated, they’re untrusted or because they lack the skills to operationalize them.
+This is actually a step in the right direction: organizations should be rationalizing their toolsets.
+But there needs to be an altogether more strategic approach if organizations are going to maximize the effectiveness of SecOps teams.

 What are the options?

 Of all the negative impacts of tool sprawl, alert overload is one of the most critical.
 It means analysts are unable to filter out the noise of false positives and low severity incidents to prioritize the signals that matter.
 The result is that serious breaches inevitably fly under the radar, allowing threat actors far longer than they should have inside targeted networks.
 In fact, it takes an average of 287 days to identify and contain a data breach today, according to IBM.

 SecOps teams need a single source of the truth to work from if they’re to do their job properly.
 That means data from multiple layers (endpoints, email, servers, networks, and cloud infrastructure) to which is applied intelligent analytics to correlate and prioritize alerts.
 It could be done in-house or outsourced to an expert provider.
 In fact, 92% of respondents said they’ve considered managed services for detection and response.